nasim-ahmmed19/sql-data-analytics-project/scripts/readme.md

 ---

 ## 💡 Notable Technical Achievement
-In script **#07**, you will find a comparison between manual logic and optimized versions.
+In scripts you will find a comparison between manual logic and optimized versions.
 This demonstrates the evolution of query writing—from basic problem-solving to high-performance, industry-standard SQL.

 **Developed by:** [MD.
 Nasim Ahmmed](https://www.linkedin.com/in/md-nasim-analyest19/)